 Tip 5: Create trust

-- You can call your counterpart by name,
+- Call your counterpart by name,

-- you keep eye contact,
+- you maintain eye contact

-- you turn to your conversation partner: and
+- Talk to your interlocutor: and

-- Back up your statements with a straight and open posture.
+- back up your statements with a straight and open posture.

-Tip 6: Pay attention to your internet presence
+Tip 6: Pay attention to your Internet presence

-Tip 7: Friendly and attentive reception desk
+Tip 7: Friendly and attentive reception

 Tip 8: Set clear deadlines

-"Please take a seat in the waiting room for a moment!" or "It will be your turn in a moment!" convey false ideas.
-Therefore, avoid subjective time statements and, if possible, try to reduce long waiting times by organizing appointments.
+“Please take a seat in the waiting room for a minute! ” or “They're about to go! “convey misconceptions.
+Therefore, avoid giving subjective dates and, if possible, try to reduce long waiting times by making appointments in an organized manner.

 Tip 9: Team meeting in the doctor's office